-Figure 2.2: Sample of COMS MI H/LRIT dissemination schedule
+Figure 2.3: Sample of COMS MI H/LRIT dissemination schedule

-The MLTM issued the GOCI data distribution policy as the Minister's instruction.
+The MOF issued the GOCI data distribution policy as the Minister's instruction.
 In the instruction, GOCI data can be distributed free of charge only for public/research purposes.
 But it takes payments for special request and commercial use.
-The intellectual property of both GOCI and GOCI data is belonged to the MLTM and the re-distribution to third parties of distributed data is limited.
+The intellectual property of both GOCI and GOCI data is belonged to the MOF and the redistribution to third parties of distributed data is limited.
 The standard products passed the calibration and validation is only distributable on website or on the file transfer service.
 A distribution is based on this instruction.

 The GOCI data has been provided as HDF-EOS5 (He5) format using the orthographic map projection.
 For a stable distribution service of GOCI data, various systems were installed in KOSC.
-KOSC developed GOCI Data Distribution System (GDDS) and a website (http://kosc.kordi.re.kr) to distribute geo-corrected satellite data and browsing image.
+KOSC developed GOCI Data Distribution System (GDDS) and a website (http://kosc.kiost.ac) to distribute geo-corrected satellite data and browsing image.
 GDDS has been distributed GOCI data to the users since April 2011 on this website restrictively.
-Recently, Some of GOCI level 2 data (ChI, TSS, CDOM, Lw, nLw) are available from 01 September 2011.
-Also, GDPS for user can be downloaded in the web site.
+Some of GOCI level 2 data (ChI, TSS, CDOM, Lw, nLw) are available and GDPS for user can be downloaded in the web site.